Remy Chu Jr. MHA, OTR/L, PAM, HTC, SWC, CSRS, CBIS, Neuro-IFRAH® Certified Instructor

 1999 | University of Southern California

 Mann, D., Krafnick, A., Shaw, S., Chu Jr., R., Aisen, M., Hazany, S., & Clark, K. (2015, June).
-Longitudinal cortical changes with motor rehabilitation in hemispherectomy patients.
-Poster session presented at the meeting of the Organization for Human Brain Mapping, Honolulu, HI.
+Longitudinal cortical changes with motor rehabilitation in hemispherectomy patients [Poster presentation].
+Organization for Human Brain Mapping, Honolulu, HI.
 Show abstract

 Introduction.
 Intractable epilepsy responds to surgical ablation of the seizure focus.
 When one hemisphere of the brain is diffusely affected, as is the case in some children with perinatal stroke, hemimegalencephaly, multilobar cortical dysplasia, Rasmussen encephalitis, and Sturge-Weber syndrome, hemispherectomy may be indicated.
 Although the procedure improves seizure control, consequences of the procedure include greater sensorimotor deficits, visual, language and behavioral impairments.
 Few studies have looked into the process of recovery and the efficacy of rehabilitation methods.
 Task-oriented locomotor rehabilitation has been shown to lead to functional sensorimotor cortex reorganization in the contralateral hemisphere with subjective improvements in behavior.
 Other studies have shown that motor skill learning is associated with structural brain plasticity, and that practice time and performance modulate the extent of structural brain changes evoked by long term training.
 This study aims to investigate the efficacy of a task-oriented rehabilitation program for hemispherectomy patients by examining changes in cortical thickness.